 Plantar Fasciitis is the most common cause of heel pain.

 The plantar fascia is the flat band of tissue (ligament) that connects your heel bone to your toes.
 It supports the arch of your foot.
 If you strain your plantar fascia, it gets weak, swollen and irritated (inflamed) then the heel or bottom of your foot hurts when you stand or walk.

-With treatment you will have less pain in a few weeks.
-But it may take time for pain to go away completely.
+With treatment, you will have less pain in a few weeks.
+But it may take time for the pain to go away completely.
 It may take a few months to a year.
 4 out of 5 cases resolve within a year.